 And while there are valid arguments about the negative messages some of the classics send out, there are also plenty positives…and a few weird things, to pay attention to.

 Snow White was happy that Prince Whatshisface kissed her.
-He saved her.
+He saved her and she was quite thrilled.
 She wasn’t dragged off kicking and screaming to the castle to live happily ever after, was she?

 The Little Mermaid was a defiant strong-willed rascal, who followed her heart.
 Her best friends were also a crab and a fish… so let’s differentiate reality from fairytale.